SilentCicero/react-dapp-boilerplate/README.md

 <div align="center">A highly scalable, offline-first dApp foundation with the best DX and a focus on performance and best practices</div>

 ## Under Development
 This boilerplate is not finished yet.
 Please use it to see the current configurations.
-I will have more UI/deployment confirguation coming soon.
+I will have more UI/deployment configuration coming soon.

 ## Features